igraph/python-igraph/doc/source/tutorials/topological_sort/topological_sort.rst

     results = g.topological_sorting(mode='in') # results = [5, 3, 1, 4, 2, 0]
     print('Topological sort of graph g on 'in' mode:', *results)

-There are two modes of :meth:`topological_sorting`.
-Default mode is 'out', it starts a topological sorting from the node with indegree 0.
-The other mode is 'in', it starts a topological sorting from the node that has maximum indegree.
+There are two modes of :meth:topological_sorting. 'out' is the default mode which start from a node with indegree equal to 0.
+The other mode is 'in', and it similarly starts from a node with outdegree equal to 0.

 The output of the code above is: